SSL Interception

 - Less noise — your request list stays focused on relevant hosts

-- More control — easily toggle interception on/off per host
+- More control — easily toggle interception on/off per host or per app

 - Click the lock icon (Certificate) in the toolbar